gallantries/video-library/docs/events/mtb-ngs/program.md

     title: Day 5
     description: |
-      Today all experts will  be available to answer your questions and discuss any of the tutorials, webinars or questions related to your own data.
+      Today all experts will  be available to answer your questions and discuss any of the tutorials, webinars, or questions related to your own data.
 Meet with us at the zoom link!
     trainings:
       - external: